SuyeshBadge/fixin5mins/README.md

 1. **Quote Red**: Motivational quotes with red typography on a cream background
 2. **Self-love Gradient**: Elegant design with gradient background for self-care content
 3. **Motivation Accent**: Clean design with highlighted accent words for bold motivational content

+## Content Types

+The application can generate different types of Instagram content:

+1. **Feed Posts**: Standard square (1:1) or landscape/portrait posts for your Instagram feed
+2. **Carousel Posts**: Multiple images in a single post that users can swipe through
+3. **Stories**: Vertical content (9:16 aspect ratio) that appears in your Instagram Stories

 ## How It Works